reside-ic/packit-infra/README.md

 straight from the NixOS public binary cache instead of them being pushed from your local machine.
 This is generally faster.

+TODO: doing builds locally and then uploading them is pretty inefficient.
+There's almost certainly a way to do the build remotely and not have to transfer anything.

 ## How do I build the deployment?

 ```sh